Emmzyleez/Person-api.hngx/README.md

   Send a PUT request to /api/1 with updated information to modify the details of the   person with ID 1.
 * Remove a Person (DELETE):
   Send a DELETE request to /api/1 to remove the person with ID 1 from the database.

-## UML Diagrams
-You can view the UML diagrams for the project's structure and relationships in the diagrams directory.

 ## Source Code